+Consumer Impact Assessment

-Criteria Extent of Impact Which Consumer groups are affected?
-Domestic Consumers Small non-domestic Consumers Large non-domestic Consumers Very Large Consumers What costs or benefits will pass through to them? • This modification proposes to remove a key barrier to smaller sites becoming daily read by removing the risk of a ratchet charge; Might improve cost targeting and allow the development for innovative products for these customers; • The combined effect of better settlement, improved cost targeting and product innovation should benefit competition in the marketplace.
+Criteria Extent of Impact

+Which Consumer groups are affected?
+Domestic Consumers Small non-domestic Consumers Large non-domestic Consumers Very Large Consumers

+What costs or benefits will pass through to them?
+These modifications proposes to either remove or change the current Ratchet charging regime: 0619 - change the ratchet charges regime to SOQ based; 0619A - remove ratchet charges for sites with an AQ equal or below 73,20kWh; 0619B - change the ratchet charges regime to SOQ based with a 10% uplift.
+These modifications should improve cost targeting and allow the development for innovative products for these customers; The combined effect of better settlement, improved cost targeting and product innovation should benefit competition in the marketplace.
 When will these costs/benefits impact upon consumers?
 Following implementation on a date to be agreed.
 Are there any other Consumer Impacts? • Risks?